 In a new study published in the journal Science on March 28, 2019, the team of 35 researchers, led by Bonnie Buratti of NASA's Jet Propulsion Laboratory in Pasadena, California, reported that the satellites are the result of the accumulation of material from the surrounding rings, which has settled around a dense core.
 They suspect the core is a remnant of a larger object, which broke apart, resulting in multiple smaller "moons."

-The scientists arrived at this conclusion after observing that the moons' surfaces were covered with ice and dust, and were highly porous.
-They maintain the porosity also explains the satellites' ravioli-like shapes, as material has accumulated around their equators than at their poles.
+The scientists arrived at this conclusion after observing that the moons' surfaces were covered with ice and dust and were highly porous.
+They maintain the porosity also explains the satellites' ravioli-like shapes, as the material has accumulated around their equators than at their poles.